 No? -> Consider learning how to live more authentically.
 If there is a disconnect between your inner and outer worlds or you’re unclear of what authenticity even means for you, seek to understand via therapy or other helping modality, especially if you feel distress is sourced there.

 Are you grateful?
-Being able to identify and then appreciate what others do for is us a “modern day wonder drug,” according to Happify.com, a brain training site to help people attain greater happiness.
+Being able to identify and then appreciate the benefit others bring into our lives is a strength.
 Robert Emmons, PhD has done extensive research on the power of gratitude to feel more alert, sleep better, deflect from stress, worry, regret, hostility and resentment, make improvements in self-worth and experience more positive emotions.

 No? -> Consider starting a gratitude practice.
 One way to do that is keeping a daily gratitude journal, noting three things that happened that you appreciate.
 Here is an opportunity to create a new habit.